m-lab/ndt-server/spec/ndt7-protocol.md

 of what performance is possible with your device, your current internet connection (landline, Wi-Fi, 4G, etc.), the characteristics of your ISP and possibly of other ISPs in the middle, and the server being used.
-Ndt7 supports several three profiles:

-1. the *application-level profile* allows to deploy clients and servers that only measure the goodput (i.e., the speed measured at the application level, without including the overhead of WebSocket, TLS, TCP/IP, and link layer headers).
+The original design of ndt7 was meant to support client and server only measuring the goodput (i.e., the speed measured at the application level, without including the overhead of WebSocket, TLS, TCP/IP, and link layer headers).
+However, the M-Lab deployment of ndt7 includes goodput measurements as well as `TCP_INFO` measurements collected by the server.
+This implementation choice allows for maximually simpler clients and pushes the complexity to the server.

-2. the *TCP_INFO profile* relies only on kernel-level information from `TCP_INFO`.

-3. the *mixed profile* includes application-level measurements and/or `TCP_INFO`
-depending on whether this information is available.

-The M-Lab deployment of ndt7 focuses on measuring the [TCP bulk transport capacity]( https://www.measurementlab.net/blog/evolution-of-ndt/) and uses the mixed profile.
-Details of what M-Lab specifically collects are out of the scope of this specification.

 The presence of network issues (e.g. interference or congestion) should cause ndt7 to yield worse measurement results, relative to the expected speed